atet/nas/README.md

 **This tutorial will setup your Raspberry Pi Zero W as a file server that will be accessible on your home network**

+* Regardless of your personal data maintenance regime (backup, sharing, etc.), this tutorial is meant to reinforce IT and system administration (SysAdmin) tasks

 [![.img/step01a.png](.img/step01a.png)](#nolink)

-* Regardless of your personal data maintenance regime (backup, sharing, etc.), this tutorial is meant to reinforce IT and system administration (SysAdmin) tasks
-* Hopefully, setting up the network attached storage (NAS) service in this tutorial is useful enough for you to incorporate into your personal routine
+* Upon completing this tutorial, you will make your Pi a central file server that can sync with multiple devices

 [![.img/step01b.png](.img/step01b.png)](#nolink)

-* Upon completing this tutorial, you will make your Pi a central file server that can sync with multiple devices
-* This will not interfere with existing NAS on your network

 [Back to Top](#table-of-contents)